Accessibility of Digital Content and Materials Standard

 Exceptions

-If some specific conditions apply, a small exception may be used to buy and use digital material that is not necessarily accessible enough:
+If a specific condition applies, an exception may be used to buy and use digital material that is not accessible according to this standard if:

-In that case, the digital material does not need to be evaluated or fixed as this Standard would require otherwise.
-An Equally Effective Alternative is not required.
-If the group of people who use the digital material changes, then this exception no longer applies.
+The digital material would not need to be evaluated or fixed as this Standard would require otherwise.
+An Equally Effective Alternative (a way that communicates the same information and does the same things in a timely way) is not required.
+If the characteristics of the group of people who use the digital material changes in a way that would violate one these requirements, then this exception no longer applies.

 If an Equally Effective Alternative cannot be provided because it would make a fundamental alteration or cause an undue burden, or if another requirement of this standard cannot be met, the University unit responsible for the digital material must use the following process to request an exception:

-3. Representatives from the Digital Accessibility Office, the Office of the University Counsel, the Digital Accessibility Advisory Team, and/or Digital Accessibility Liaison program will conduct reviews.
+• Representatives from the Digital Accessibility Office, , and/or Digital Accessibility Liaison program will conduct reviews.
 Afterwards, the Digital Accessibility Office will notify the unit about whether the exception is approved.

 If the exception is not approved, the Digital Accessibility Office may help the University unit to make a plan.
 The University unit may look for other vendors with similar products or try other methods to get the result they want.